 This is generally unnecessary, and is not always appreciated by the audience.

 If people have more questions or there is more material you would like to cover use this as an opportunity to direct people back to your table.

 Some tips for those new to public speaking

-Instead bring a very short list in point form of material to be covered.
+Instead bring a very short list in point form of material to be covered and use plain English.

 - Avoid saying ‘um’ or ‘ah’.

 Listen to any tapes you have from your previous lectures and check usage of these words.

 - Never apologise for any aspect of your presentation, it really does not look good.

 - Show enthusiasm and display some animation.